xu/openapi/source/index.html.md

 ### Response Content

 <aside class="notice">The returned data object is under 'tick' object instead of 'data' object in the top level JSON</aside>
 Parameter | Data Type | Description
 --------- | --------- | -----------
-id        | integer   | The unique trade id of this trade amount    | float     | The trading volume in base currency price     | float     | The trading price in quote currency ts        | integer   | The UNIX timestamp in milliseconds adjusted to Beijing time direction | string    | The direction of the taker trade: 'buy' or 'sell'
+id        | integer   | The unique trade id of this trade (to be obsoleted) trade-id|integer| The unique trade id (NEW) amount    | float     | The trading volume in base currency price     | float     | The trading price in quote currency ts        | integer   | The UNIX timestamp in milliseconds adjusted to Singapore time direction | string    | The direction of the taker trade: 'buy' or 'sell'

 ## Get the Most Recent Trades